Note that significant changes have been made to this version of the Commitment to Community Health. Please read the entire document before signing.

 Accountability for the Student Commitment to Community Health

-In the event a student is reassigned to alternative housing, loses the privilege to reside in University housing, or loses permission to be on campus, the student may not be entitled to a reduction or refund of housing or meal plan costs.
-In addition, as is always the case, students who have been approved to live in privately owned off-campus housing and do not meet expectations for living within the Village of Hamilton may be reassigned to housing on-campus and will be charged a prorated on-campus housing fee.
+In the event I am reassigned to alternative housing, lose the privilege to reside in University housing, or lose permission to be on campus, I will not be entitled to a reduction or refund of housing or meal plan costs.

 I also understand that a loss of approval to be on campus or utilize campus resources may impact my ability to continue participation in their summer employment, program, or research.

 A student or organization removed from University housing, reassigned, or prohibited from presence on campus may appeal these administrative measures by submitting a request, in writing to the dean of students within five days after receiving notice of imposition of the protective measures.
 The measures will remain in effect pending the review.
 The dean of students’ decision on review is final and is not subject to further appeal.